ryan258/minimalChaining/README.md

 ## 🌟 Overview

 MinimalChaining provides a simple yet powerful way to interact with AI models in a sequential, context-aware manner.
 It's particularly useful for applications that require multi-step AI interactions, such as story generation, complex problem-solving, or any task that benefits from maintaining context across multiple AI queries.
-The framework now includes an enhanced AI agent capable of using various tools to augment its capabilities.
+The framework now includes integration with OpenAI's GPT models and supports structured output.

 ## ✨ Features

 - Sequential, context-aware AI interactions
-- Flexible integration with various AI models
+- Flexible integration with various AI models, including OpenAI's GPT models
-- Enhanced AI agent with integrated tools
+- Structured output support for more reliable and consistent AI responses
 - Modular design for easy customization and extension
 - Built-in utilities for common tasks (file operations, error handling, etc.)
-- Comprehensive tool framework for extending AI capabilities
 - Demo applications showcasing practical usage

 ## 📁 Project Structure